mit-rss/intro_to_linux/README.md

 1e.
 Print your current working directory

 ### Problem 2: Installing and Controlling Programs
 One of the awesome features of UNIX-based operating systems is how simple it is to install programs through the terminal.
-For this question, use [apt](https://help.ubuntu.com/lts/serverguide/apt.html.en).
+For this problem, use [apt](https://help.ubuntu.com/lts/serverguide/apt.html.en).

 2a.
 Install a program called `inxi`\
 2b.
 Show output control options for `inxi` in the terminal to see what it does \